phpMussel/phpMussel/_docs/readme.zh.md

 - Maximum recursion depth limit为archives.
 Default = 10。

 "block_encrypted_archives"
 - Detect和block encrypted archives?
-Because phpMussel isn't able to scan the contents of encrypted archives，it's possible that archive encryption may be employed by an attacker as a means of attempting to bypass phpMussel，杀毒 scanners和other such protections.
+Because phpMussel isn't able to scan the contents of encrypted archives，it's possible that archive encryption may be employed by an 攻击者 as a means of attempting to bypass phpMussel，杀毒 scanners和other such protections.
 Instructing phpMussel to block any archives that it discovers to be encrypted could potentially help reduce any risk associated with these such possibilities.
 0 - No，1 - Yes [Default]。

 ####"attack_specific" (Category)
 Attack-specific directives。